run-llama/llama_index/llama-index-integrations/llms/llama-index-llms-ibm/README.md

-# LlamaIndex Llms Integration: Ibm
+# LlamaIndex Llms Integration: IBM

 This package provides the integration between LlamaIndex and IBM watsonx.ai through the `ibm-watsonx-ai` SDK.